Current Research

 Fivestack

-Created software solutions for joint venture partnerships; Own the full-stack implementation of the iOS/Android application for the successful Kickstarter doghouse
+Created software solutions for joint venture partnerships; owned the full-stack implementation of the iOS/Android application for the successful Kickstarter doghouse

 IS Software Developer Intern